-- Whole milk and sweetened condensed milk: Both of these together cook the rice into that delicious creamy consistency!
+- Whole milk and sweetened condensed milk: Both of these cooked together will give the rice that delicious creamy consistency!

 - Vanilla extract + salt: The perfect flavor enhancers.

-This Cuban-style rice pudding is simple to make and as deliciously creamy as I remember it to be as a kid.
+This Cuban rice pudding is simple to make and as deliciously creamy as I remember it to be as a kid.

 - Cook the rice.
 You first cook the rice in a saucepan with water, lemon zest, and a cinnamon stick.
 After 10-15 minutes, the rice should be soft.

-- Make the rice pudding.
+- Add the milks.
 Drain any excess water and remove the cinnamon stick.
 Add milk, condensed milk, salt, and vanilla extract to the rice and cook for about an hour, stirring occasionally, until thick.

 - Serve in these adorable dark blue mini cocottes with ground cinnamon on top.
 That’s all folks!

-I hope you make this arroz con leche and LOVE it as much we do!
+I hope you make this arroz con leche and LOVE it as much as we do!

 - In a saucepan, add the rice with water, lemon zest and cinnamon stick.
 Cook until the rice is soft, about 10-15 minutes.